 Fort Ligonier provides an array of programs that offer teachers inspiring and creative ideas for integrating history into the classroom.
 From workshops that fulfill your Act 48 requirements, to resources that strengthen the foundation of history curriculum, and programs that connect local history across disciplines, consider Fort Ligonier your headquarters for support.

-Fort Ligonier’s education department is developing curriculum kits that teachers of grades 4-5 can borrow and use in the classroom.
+Fort Ligonier’s education department has developed curriculum kits that teachers of grades 4-5 can borrow and use in the classroom.
 These kits contain lessons that connect the history of Fort Ligonier to disciplinary literacy, student resource books, hands-on materials and other invaluable classroom use materials.
-Check back for updates and more information.
+Contact Mary Manges at email@example.com or 724.238.9701 to make arrangements to borrow a kit.

 EITC Program and other funding assistance